 Everybody Loves Draymond

-In seven days, I went from having committed $600 for flight and hotel for a 3 day trip to Phoenix plus $3,000 in product with the Warriors down 3-1 in the conference finals to OKC and Draymond facing suspension, to the Warriors heroically winning game 7 on the same evening I finished my final edits.
+In seven days, I went from having committed for flight and hotel for a 3 day trip to the Phoenix with the Warriors down 3-1 in the conference finals to OKC and Draymond facing suspension, to the Warriors heroically winning game 7 on the same evening I finished my final edits.
 It took until the 3rd day of test printing to get the color balances correct, and I returned at 1am Friday morning to Oakland with 20 tank tops in my bag for the Crush boutique in Rockridge and the Warriors a 1-0 series lead against the Cavs.
-Then it was a mad dash to get model shoots, photos up on Instagram, Etsy, the website and the order quantities placed and delivered.
+Then it was a mad dash to get model shoots, photos up on Instagram, Etsy, the website and the main order quantities placed and delivered.
 Overall, for a one man show, things couldn't have gone any better, even given the slight inconveniences of waiting for product.
 I'm exhausted, but I feel I got exactly what I wanted, and hope people enjoy what I came up with, and the quality and vibrancy that dye-sublimation tee printing produces.